 OCS assesses the toxicology of agricultural and veterinary chemicals and establishes the ADI and where applicable, the ARfD for a chemical.
+In the case that an Australian ADI or ARfD has not been established, a JMPR ADI or ARfD may be used for risk assessment purposes if appropriate.

-Both APVMA and FSANZ use these reference health standards in dietary exposure assessments
+Both APVMA and FSANZ use these reference health standards in dietary exposure assessments.

-The ADI is the daily intake of an agricultural or veterinary chemical, which, during the consumer's entire lifetime, appears to be without appreciable risk to the health of the consumer.
+The ADI is the daily intake of an agricultural or veterinary chemical, which during the consumer's entire lifetime, appears to be without appreciable risk to the health of the consumer.
 This is on the basis of all the known facts at the time of the evaluation of the chemical.
 It is expressed in milligrams of the chemical per kilogram of body weight.